-The Roman Emperors Route and Danube Wine Route are a series of archaeological sites and vineyards that tell the story of the expansion and defence of the Roman Empire on its northern Danube frontier.
+The Roman Emperors Route and Danube Wine Route are a series of archaeological sites and vineyards that tell the story of the expansion and defense of the Roman Empire on its northern Danube frontier.
 The frontier hinterlands, stretching to the Adriatic Sea, are also part of this story.
 From the second to the fourth centuries the emperors personally commanded the armies of Rome.
-Principle players in the history include well known rulers from Trajan who added Dacia (modern Romania) to the Empire and Constantine, born in the Balkans, who made Christianity the legal religion of the Empire and changed the course of European history.
+Principle players in the history include well-known rulers from Trajan who added Dacia (modern Romania) to the Empire and Constantine, born in the Balkans, who made Christianity the legal religion of the Empire and changed the course of European history.
 With the army came wine, the preferred beverage of the troops.
-At first wine was imported by sea and rivers, but later vineyards were introduced into the region.
-Today’s Danube wine vintners continue this centuries old tradition.
+At first, wine was imported by sea and rivers, but later vineyards were introduced into the region.
+Today’s Danube wine vintners continue this centuries-old tradition.
 Each archaeological site along the route presents a unique story of the Roman emperors’ strategy in bringing peace and prosperity to this unsettled region and how the soldiers interacted with the local peoples in their daily lives.

 The Roman presence in the Danube regions in manifested in the actual remains of their cities and soldiers’ outposts which archaeologists have brought back to life today.
 The sites which constitute the Roman Emperors Route fall into 4 categories.
 The category which gives the Route its title has sites which are directly associated with the emperors’ presence, in residence or moving with the army to confront threats to the imperial peace (pax romana).
 The second group are all military in nature and show the execution of the emperors’ policy in pacifying and defending the imperial frontier.
 The last two categories reveal the mechanisms which protected imperial territory from invasion, insured accelerated production of the silver and lead ores from the mining districts and encouraged the formation of conquered tribes into manageable administrative units.